TMdoubleGit/multilayer_perceptron/README.md

 Contributions are welcome!
 Please follow these steps:

 Fork the repository.

-Create a new branch (git checkout -b feature/new_feature).
+Create a new branch (git checkout -b feature/new_feature)

-Commit your changes (git commit -m 'Add new feature').
+Commit your changes (git commit -m 'Add new feature')

-Push the branch (git push origin feature/new_feature).
+Push the branch (git push origin feature/new_feature)

-Create a pull request.
+Create a pull request

 ## License
 This project is licensed under the MIT License.